Skaginn3x/framework/docs/functionality/ipc_tinker.md

 - value `<slot_name>/value`

 ## Specification of the tinker interface
-A property called `forced` of the type bool, this property indicates weather the slots value is forced or not.

-A method called `force` accepting a value of the type of the slot, this method forces the value of the slot.
+A method called `set` accepting a value of the type of the slot, this method sends a value to the slot.

-A method called `release` accepting no arguments.
-Which releases the force on the slot having it return to its normal state.
+Once a new value is posted on the signal the slot is connected to the value is updated.

+If you wish to completely control the value you can disconnect the slot from the signal and then set a value to the slot.

 ## Specification of the value interface
 A property called `filtered_value` of the type of the slot.